Building Hue Spaces

 Session 3

-Building HueSpaces Session 3: Designing with Care at El Barrio’s Artspace highlights Artspace Projects, America’s Leading Nonprofit Real Estate Developer for the Arts, and how HI-ARTS’ move to Artspace has helped the organization and includes how Urban Design Forum confronts issues relating to New York City’s built environment.
-Panelists will discuss the process of creating physical spaces, ADA accessibility, and how best to serve our local communities.
+Building HueSpaces Session 3: Designing with Care at El Barrio’s Artspace highlighted Artspace Projects, America’s Leading Nonprofit Real Estate Developer for the Arts, and how HI-ARTS’ move to Artspace has helped the organization and includes how Urban Design Forum confronts issues relating to New York City’s built environment.
+Panelists discussed the process of creating physical spaces, ADA accessibility, and how best to serve our local communities.

 Rolinda Ramos